xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 # Recap

-Last time you opted to leave the solar system on the secret space ship 'Oumuamua on an exciting new adventure.
-You have been traveling for 25 years at near light speed to reach the star system Gilese 667C.
+Last time you opted to leave the solar system on the secret spaceship 'Oumuamua on an exciting new adventure.
+You have been travelling for 25 years at near light speed to reach the star system Gilese 667C.
 This star system is home to intelligent life far superior to our own.
 With you on the ship is the captain, Ilex, and your new friend Kaarlang.
 You were put into cryostasis so you could safely withstand the long journey.

 **We begin again in the year 2140.**

 # Awakening

-You open your eyes after what feels like only a moment, your 25 year slumber broken by a loud hiss from the opening of the cryogenic pod door.
+You open your eyes after what feels like only a moment, your 25-year slumber broken by a loud hiss from the opening of the cryogenic pod door.
 You take a minute to acknowledge the cold surroundings.
 You realize the ship engines have fallen still and assume that you are now in geostationary orbit.

 Captain Ilex's voice comes over the intercom.